Epilepsy Surgery

 Stereotactic radiosurgery- Low intensity radiations precisely target the lesion.
 There will not be any damage to other areas of the brain.

-Best Hospitals for Epilepsy Surgery
+Top Hospitals for Epilepsy Surgery

 Frequently Asked Questions